 One in ten known species on the planet live within the Amazon and they will all be in danger if deforestation rates continue to climb.
 White-cheeked spider monkeys, Brazilian bare-faced tamarins, and the giant otter are just a few species facing extinction in the Amazon due to agriculture, cattle ranching, and infrastructural expansion.

-Forests in Mexico are disappearing at the hands of agricultural expansion, ranching, and lumber production.
+Forests in Mexico are disappearing thanks to agricultural expansion, ranching, and lumber production.
 One of America’s favorite foods, avocado, is threatening Mexican forests by causing farmers to clear more forest space to keep up with rising demand.

 As long as the demand for meat, timber, and palm oil rises, habitats will continue to be scorched and chopped, and the animals depending on them will perish.